Carrot Cake made with lashings of carrot, raisins and sultanas infused with Eastern spices of cardamom, nutmeg and cinnamon, and orange juice.

 Indeed, Carrot Cake’s origins have been in time.
 Though, it has been thought to have started as a carrot pudding, with carrots substituting for expensive sugar sweeteners.
 Carrot cake was seen as a luxurious rich dessert.

-This gluten-free dish uses a combination of millet, buckwheat and tapioca.
+This dish uses a combination of millet, buckwheat and tapioca.
 The oils giving bounce and retaining the moisture.

 - 100g millet